MMS-142-Group-A/group-project-repository/_includes/ecommerce.md

                 How does it work?
                 </strong></h3>
                 <p class="text-faded">
                 E-commerce uses ICT to support a business' external relationships and interactions with people, organizations, and other businesses.
-According to Kütz (2016), mobile commerce, electronic funds transfers, internet marketing, online transaction processing, and automated data collection systems are just a handful of the technologies utilized in e-commerce.
+According to Kütz (2016), mobile commerce, electronic funds transfers, internet marketing, online transaction processing, and automated data collection systems are just a handful of the technologies utilized in E-commerce.
 Most E-commerce uses the internet for at least one phase of the transaction's life cycle.
 To simplify, customers visit a website or online store and make purchases using electronic payments.
 The merchant sends the products or renders the service after receiving the payment (Fuscaldo, 2022).
                 </p>
             <br>
                 <h3 class="top-h3"><strong> The 6 Types of E-commerce </strong></h3>